skyiron/web/docs/theming/_index.md

 - `additionalInformation` can be used to specify pricing information, such as "FREE" or a catchphrase like "Don't miss out on our awesome app!".
 - `ctaText` refers to the text in the call to action button on the right side.
 The `icon` directive may be used to specify your own app icon.
 - `icon` links the icon to be displayed as a preview for the final app icon within the app banner
-- `appScheme` is the first part of the URL that is used to tell the mobile OS which app to open, so using `ownCloud` will generate links such as `owncloud://yourdomain.com/f/2b61b822...`.
+- `appScheme` is the first part of the URL that is used to tell the mobile OS which app to open, so using `opencloud` will generate links such as `opencloud://yourdomain.com/f/2b61b822...`.

 ##### The "logo" options